fabiobosisio/jsrw/docs/cmds.md

     index <idx>    Indicates the index of the accessed field, if it is an array type field

 Mode:
-    read           Enables read mode, in which case it is not necessary to include operations.
+    read           Enables read mode, in which case it is not necessary to include operations
     |
     write          Enables editor mode, it is necessary to include the desired operation (<op>)